Abraham Lincoln Birthplace Unit

 Park information, exhibits, 15 minute orientation film (alternate formats; script and captioned video) and book store.

 Visitor Center and restrooms are accessible and open to the public.
 Four accessible parking spaces.
 Front door of Visitor Center operates on a push button door opener.

 Located on east side of highway U.S. 31E.

 Two accessible cement picnic pads furnished with table and grill.
 Picnic pavilion has two accessible tables.
 Two accessible parking spaces.
 Restrooms are accessible via cement sidewalk and are open to the public.

 Abraham Lincoln Boyhood Home at Knob Creek

 The Lincoln Family lived at Knob Creek on 30 acres of rented land from 1811 until 1816.
 Information is available from park personnel seasonally or via radio transmitted message at anytime.
 On site buildings are not open to the public.
-Limited facilities are available; ranger station (seasonally) and restrooms.
+Limited facilities are available; ranger station (weekends seasonally) and restrooms.
 Restrooms are closed for the season.
 The Boyhood Home Unit at Knob Creek site will be closed August 3, 2020, to July 31, 2021, due to the Lincoln Tavern Rehabilitation Project.